tparchman/F23_BIOL792/week2_UnixII/unixII_primer.md

     $ cat passerina.fastq

 That doesn't seem very useful in most cases.
-Instead, we can redirect the output of any Unix command to a file simply by using redirection.
+Instead, we can redirect the output of any Unix command to a file simply by using redirection with `>`.
 Here are some simple examples.

 The below command will concatenate the data from all files in a directory ending in data.txt into one file.